10 October 2019

 We are constantly reiterating this philosophy to our students so that they make the most of their ELC time.

-But given that students spend less than 1% of their week with us, if your children are hearing the same philosophies on the home front, they will sink in deeper.
+But students spend less than 1% of their week with us.
+And schools sometimes inadvertently impart the complete opposite message to students.
+So, if your children are hearing the same ELC philosophies on the home front, they will sink in deeper.

-So, help your child make the most of their 75 minutes per week at ELC by reminding them:
+Help your child make the most of their 75 minutes per week at ELC by understanding what we’re working towards with them, and reminding them:

 - Do some self-study for both school and ELC content